ccarocean/ublox/README.rst

 This program runs on a raspberry pi and reads data from a SparkFun GPS-RTK2 Board with the ZED-F9P GPS chip.
 It initializes the GPS using a specified config file (or default.ini), and can use either UART or USB.
 It then sends a post API request to send the data to the web server located at cods.colorado.edu where the data is stored and analyzed.
-The data is also stored onboard as a backup.
 The program also blinks an LED to show someone that the program is running just by looking at the unit.